enpkg/enpkg_meta_analysis/README.md

 | :------- | :-----------|
 {output_name}\_params.csv | Parameters used to generate the corresponding MEMO matrix {output_name}.gz | The MEMO matrix (with gzip compression)

+Fo help about the MEMO vectorization parameters, use:

 ```console
 python .\src\memo_unaligned_repo.py --help
 ```

 ## 3. Fetching structures' metadata
 To enrich our knowledge graph, we will fetch for dereplicated structures their Wikidata id and their [NPClassifier](https://pubs.acs.org/doi/10.1021/acs.jnatprod.1c00399) taxonomy.
 Because the NPClassifier API can be slow for large amount of structures, results are stored in a SQL database.
 You can use the same SQL DB in your different project to avoid processing multiple times the same structure.
-The first time you run the process, a new SQL DB will be created at the default location (./output_data/sql_db/{sql_name.db}).
+The first time you run the process, a new SQL DB will be created at the default location (**./output_data/sql_db/{sql_name.db}**).
 ### Worflow
 To do so, use the following command:
 ```console